 What Other Drugs Are Used in Combination with DMARDs and/or Biologics?

 Glucocorticoids (steroids) such as prednisone, prednisolone or triamcinolone can provide rapid relief and are given in pill form or by injection.
 However, these are usually given early in therapy to lower inflammation and pain while slower acting drugs take effect.
 Glucocorticoids are also reserved for more severe RA or flare-ups due to toxicity with long-term use.

 Xeljanz: An Oral Biologic RA Treatment

 Like other biologics, Xeljanz may be associated with serious side effects such as infections, cancer, and stomach or intestinal tears.
 Discuss the benefits and risks of this therapy with your doctor.

-Finished: Drug Treatment for Rheumatoid Arthritis - What Are Your Options?
+Finished: Drug Treatments for Rheumatoid Arthritis - What Are Your Options?